Diversity and Inclusion at EMU

 - The international student services office office provides a safe, friendly connection as students transition to a new culture and country and helps with details such as paperwork.

-- Our diversity task force reviews policy and creates programming to make EMU feel like “home” for all.
+- Our committee on diversity and inclusion reviews policy and creates programming to make EMU feel like “home” for all.

 - Our strategic plan includes a commitment to diversify our faculty and staff to better represent our student body.